-- Exercise care when removing NiMH or AA batteries.
-Do not use sharp or conductive tools to remove either of these batteries. - Remove the batteries before storing your radio for extended periods of time.
+- · Exercise care when removing NiMH or AA batteries.
+Do not use sharp or conductive tools to remove either of these batteries. - · Remove the battery pack/Alkaline before storing your radio for extended periods of time.
 Batteries corrode over time and may cause permanent damage to your radio.